Living-with-machines/TheLivingMachine/README.md

 # The Living Machine

-This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press with _Technology and Culture_, by Daniel CS Wilson, Mariona Coll Ardanuy, Kaspar Beelen et al. and available Open Access from July 2023.
+This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press with _Technology and Culture_, by Daniel CS Wilson (@dcsw2), Mariona Coll Ardanuy (@mcollardanuy), Kaspar Beelen (@kasparvonbeelen), Barbara McGillivray (@bmcgillivray) & Ruth Ahnert (@ruthahnert). and available Open Access from July 2023.
 Contact @dcsw2 for info.

 ### Abstract